ndechesne/yocto-docs/documentation/bsp-guide/bsp.xml.rst

 Script <#creating-a-new-bsp-layer-using-the-bitbake-layers-script>`__"
 section.

-   **Note**

-   For structural information on BSPs, see the
-   Example Filesystem Layout
+.. note:: For structural information on BSPs, see the Example Filesystem Layout
           section.

 1. *Set Up the Build Environment:* Be sure you are set up to use BitBake in a shell.
 See the "`Preparing the Build